-Like most Mediterranean herbs, rosemary can tolerate a wide variety of soils but does best in light, well-drained conditions.
-Plants require plenty of light and protection from frost.
-Rosemary thrives in containers and can be grown year-round in a sunny window.
-Read our article container gardening to learn more.
+Like most culinary herbs, rosemary can tolerate many soil types but does best in light, well-drained conditions.
+Plants require plenty of sunshine and protection from frost.
+Rosemary thrives in containers and can be grown year-round on a sunny windowsill.
+It is a great companion plant with broccoli, cabbage cauliflower and carrots.

 How to Plant

-Sow seeds indoors under plant lights several months before setting outdoors.
-Germination occurs in 2-3 weeks and the seedlings grow very slowly.
-Do not overwater.
-Rosemary has tender roots and care should be taken at transplanting time not to disturb them.
-To propagate established plants, take cuttings of semi-woody growth in spring or fall.
-To prevent wilting, place cuttings in water as soon as they are removed from the plant.
-Rosemary benefits from frequent pruning at any time of year; do not hesitate to cut it back severely (watch our video How to Grow an Herb Garden).
+Propagate from cuttings in spring or fall.
+To prevent wilting, place cuttings in water as soon as they are removed.
+Plants benefit from frequent pruning; do not hesitate to cut them back severely (watch our video How to Grow an Herb Garden).

-Harvest leaves anytime throughout the year for fresh use.
+Harvest rosemary leaves anytime throughout the year for fresh use.
 Pick in the morning for best flavor.
 Cut 3-4 inches from one branch rather than cutting 1/2 inch from a number of branches.
 To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room.

-Rosemary is susceptible to whitefly and spider mites.
-Keep an eye out for these pests and apply least-toxic, natural pest controls when necessary.
+Rosemary plants are susceptible to whitefly and spider mite damage.
+Keep an eye out for these destructive garden pests and apply least-toxic, natural pest controls when necessary.
 Damp conditions will encourage botrytis rot.
-Remove infected plants to prevent spread of the disease.
+Remove infected plants to prevent spread of the fungal disease.